Toilets in Japan: Squat toilet

 The traditional Japanese-style (和式, washiki) toilet is the squat toilet.
 A squat toilet differs from a sitting toilet in both construction and method of employment.
 A squat toilet essentially looks like a miniature urinal set horizontally into the floor.
 Most squat toilets in Japan are made of porcelain, although in some cases (as on trains) stainless steel is used instead.
 The user squats over the toilet, facing the hemispherical hood, i.e., the wall in the back of the toilet in the picture seen on the right.
 A shallow trough collects the waste, instead of a large water-filled bowl as in a Western toilet.
 All other fixtures, such as the water tank, piping, and flushing mechanism, may be identical to those of a Western toilet.

 Flushing causes water to push the waste matter from the trough into a collecting reservoir which is then emptied, with the waste carried off into the sewer system.
 The flush is often operated in the same manner as a Western toilet, though some have pull handles or pedals instead.
 Many Japanese toilets have two kinds of flush: "small" (小) and "large" (大).
 The difference is in the amount of water used.
 The former is for urine (in Japanese, literally "small excretion") and the latter for feces ("large excretion").
 Often, the lever is pushed to the "small" setting to provide a continuous masking noise for privacy, as discussed below.

+Hybrid squat/sitting toilet

 A combination squat/sitting toilet also exists, where a seat can be flipped down over a squat toilet, and the toilet can be used essentially the same way as the Western style.

 This hybrid seems to be common only in rural areas for the benefit of resident foreigners.
 Adapters that sit on top of the Japanese toilet to convert it to a functional sit-down toilet are much more common.
 There are also permanently installed extensions available to convert a squat toilet into a sitting-style washlet.